MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-identify-file-types-files-and-folders.md

 ---
 title: Identify File Types, Files, and Folders
-description: Learn how to identify the file types, files, folders, and settings that you want to migrate when you're planning your migration.
+description: Identify the file types, files, folders, and settings that need to be migrated when planning the migration.
 manager: aaroncz
 ms.author: frankroj
 ms.prod: windows-client